Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

 \subsection{Plume rise measurement}

-As we discussed in Section \ref{subsection.Triangulation}, $R$ is the most important point in geometric transformation and consequently, plume rise measurements.
-In order to determine the location of $R$ in the images, we can either consider the plume cloud representative line to be either smooth average centerline, or not.
-For the smooth centerline approach, we can define a function to generate a smooth representative center curve of all points of the detected plume cloud.
-This function finds some representative points based on the morphological structure of the plume cloud and fits them a quadratic function.
-Otherwise, we can take the average of $z$ locations for all the binarized points for every column within plume pixels.
-The resulting curve will not be relatively smooth, but it will effectively demonstrate the meandering of the plume cloud.
-For this research, we choose the second approach to follow the meandering of the plume cloud accurately.

-In addition, based on the theoretical background information of this research, we should make sure that the plume cloud has reached its final plume rise in order to determine the point R. To do this, we need to either take advantages of Brigg’s plume rise equations as a function of distance, or apply an asymptotic curve to the plume cloud representative curve to determine the point R. We leveraged the second option to observe where the plume cloud will stop rising.
-Figure \ref{fig.Asymptotic curve of the plume cloud and selected point $R$} shows the asymptotic curve for four plume cloud images and the automatically selected point R as the point in which the aforementioned curve reaches neutral buoyancy.
-Also, the plume rise and plume rise distance values of each sample plume cloud are given in Table \ref{table.1145}, as well as the averaged hourly measured wind directions at the images sampling times.
+As we discussed in Section \ref{section.Methodology}, DPRNet gives PC border detection and recognition.
+Then, an asymptotic function is fitted to the smokestack PC centerline to measure PR using the critical point $R$ \cite{ge2023unsupervised}.
+Taking advantage of point $R$ image coordinate and the wind direction information from the meteorological tower, real-life PR measurement is obtained through geometric transformations.
+Figure \ref{fig.Asymptotic curve of the plume cloud and selected point $R$} illustrates the asymptotic curve for four plume cloud images and the automatically chosen point \emph{R} where the PC reaches neutral buoyancy.
+Also, the PR and PR distance values of each sample PC are given in Table \ref{table.1145}, as well as the averaged hourly measured wind directions at the image sampling times.